Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 CMD [“nginx”,”-g”,”daemon off;”]

-2. Then use the build command to run this container:
+2. Then use the command below to build the container:

 docker build -t my-app .